ananyan/ananyan.github.io/_projects/2019-12_project.md

 </div>

 ## <u>Overview</u>
-**My Role:** I contributed to aspects related to VR Development, computer vision, mechanical design, and speech recognition
+**My Role:** I contributed to VR Development, computer vision, mechanical design, and speech recognition
 **Tools/Skills:** Raspberry Pi, Python, Google Cloud API, Unity, CAD (Fusion 360), 3D Printing
 **Timeline:** August - December 2019 (2 weeks  each)
 **Team:** 4 each (MechE, Computer Science, HCI, Psychology, Architecture)

 ## <u>Goal</u>
 The purpose of these projects was to design interactive devices using certain emerging technologies as creative materials.
+The outcomes of each project are shown below.

 ## <u>Extra-Real: Virtual Reality (using Unity on Oculus Quest)
 ### **An Ocean's Story**